nixonyung/nixonyung.github.io/content/writings/emotional/monologue.en.md

 but I can only wait for them to invite me.<br/>
 I understand the power of words,<br/>
 but I can only speak with actions.<br/>
-I can see whatever hints you give to me,<br/>
+I get whatever hints you give to me,<br/>
 but I can only respond with the sound of silence.<br/>